CONFERENCE SOUTH | Att: 1071

 The ref bringing the half to an end takes the sting out of the incident as we head round to the opposite end for the second half.
 With the hosts down to 10 men, there’s a real chance we could turn this around.
 Lets hope the guys make the most of it.

-The game turns on a short spell with a little over 20 minutes remaining.
+The game eventually turns on a short spell with a little over 20 minutes remaining.
 Saunders reacts to what seems a fairly innocuous challenge by Honey, which in turn earns the Sutton man a caution.
 This seems to be the last straw for the home bench and within moments, despite being the man behind most of their threatening moves, the little midfielder is replaced to seemingly save him from an inevitable red card and leaving them 2 men short.

-Thank you Mr Smith!
+Why thank you Mr Smith!

 JR reacts to this change with one of his own and instantly withdraws the tiring Corbett for Chris Nurse.
 The young midfielder’s introduction has an almost immediate effect.
-His added mobility enabling us to get forward more & finally, it looks like the man advantage might count.
+His added mobility enabling us to get forward more & finally, it looks like the man advantage might be made to count.
 Indeed it is Nurse’s persistence that plays a part in the equaliser on 73 minutes.
 He wins the ball 20 odd yards out and manages to slip a pass through the defence down the right for Akuamouah.
 He crosses low into the box and Watkins pops up to hit his volley into the ground and loop over the scrambling Searle into the far corner.
 Halle-fucking-lujiah!
+About time.

-That’s a bloody penalty that is!
+That’s a fucking penalty that is!

 “Jingle bells, jingle bells…”